 Interaction Is Important When it Comes to Elearning

 According to the study, class participation can vary significantly.
 Elearning students said that interaction between the instructor and the students is the most important factor when it comes to the overall value of the class.

 Before you begin your education online, make sure that the college encourages and even requires high levels of student-teacher communication.
 The course should clearly call for several kinds of interaction such as regular email communication, live class chat rooms, question and answer sessions, and weekly posts.

 As with any learning environment, elearning experiences will differ from course to course and school to school.
 Part of your responsibility as a student is researching your future courses and institution.

 When considering your choices for online education, make sure that you know what kind of environment will help you to succeed.
-If you're like most students, your satisfaction will be affected by the structure of the course.
-Look for course goal clarity and high levels of student-teacher interaction in the courses you sign up for online, and you will better your chances of getting the most out of your elearning experience.
+If you're like most students, your satisfaction will likely be affected by the structure of the course.
+Look for course goal clarity and high levels of student-teacher interaction in the courses you sign up for online, and you may better your chances of getting the most out of your elearning experience.

 "Student Satisfaction Depends on Course Structure."
 Online [email protected] February 2004.